 Foreclosure typically begins with a notice of default, this where the lender fails to pay of the mortgage on the property.
 Banks refer to these kind of mortgages as non-performing loans

-The actual foreclosure is always handled by an attorney and it culminates in a foreclosure auction.
+The actual foreclosure is always handled by an attorney, auctioneer, or sheriff and it culminates in a foreclosure auction.
 At the foreclosure auction the lender may elect to make what’s called a credit bid wherein they will bid up to the amount that they are owed on the property and if there is no higher bidder then that bid will secure the property in the sale back to the lender.
 This is what is typically referred to as booking the property in.

 It’s common in the industry for people to refer to REOs, which is an acronym for real estate owned which is shortened from the bank’s balance sheet line item which is OREO or other real estate owned, as simply foreclosures.
 The REO line item refers to properties acquired through the foreclosure process that now are on a lender’s books.

 When you’re buying a property that is REO you’re purchasing real estate from a seller which is the bank.
 The process for which is very similar to buying any real estate from any seller and it’s covered elsewhere in this guide.
 When you are buying at a foreclosure auction the process is completely different and varies from state-to-state.

 - An REO sale is much the same as any real estate transaction there are no special rules that you have to know

 - You will likely pay less for an REO then you will when you buy property from private seller